Cigoler/product-catalog/src/content/products/289-Bowser-Box.md

 ---
-title: 'Jack O Pumpkin'
+title: 'Bowser'
-description: 'Jack O Pumpkin.
-A mixture of Jack Skellington and a pumpkin.
-Awesome Storage box with either a flat or embossed lid.
-Box has 2 depth options 90 mm or 40 mm The choice is yours.
-Great item for any movie fan'
+description: 'Always looking for somewhere to keep your keys or loose change.
+Look no further than this cool Bowser box.
+To be used with the generic storage box.'
 category: 'Boxes'
-catalogue number: '055'
+catalogue number: '289'
+subcategory: 'Generic Storage Box'
 tags: [
-    'NBC',
-    'Jack Skellington',
+    'Bowser',
+    'Mario',
     'Box',
     ]
 featured: true
-pubDate: '2023-10-20'
+pubDate: '2024-06-04'
-heroImage: '/images/055.jpg'
+heroImage: '/images/289.jpg'
 ---

-Placeholder content for Jack O Pumpkin.
+Placeholder content for Bowser.